resolve109/study-aws-sa/aws-study-guide.md

   - Can enforce IAM authentication for databases and securely store credentials in AWS Secrets Manager
   - Handles unpredictable surges in database traffic and prevents oversubscription
   - Queues or throttles application connections that can't be served immediately, helping applications scale without overwhelming databases
+  - Confirmed the importance of RDS Proxy in reducing failover times and managing connection pools.
 - **Read Replicas**:
   - Read-only copy of a DB instance
   - Reduces load on primary DB instance by routing queries to the read replica
   - Enables elastically scaling beyond capacity constraints of a single DB instance for read-heavy workloads
+  - Emphasized that read replicas are cost-effective for scaling read workloads.

 ### Amazon Aurora
 - **Overview**:
   - A MySQL- or PostgreSQL-compatible relational database engine
   - Delivers performance and availability at scale
+  - Confirmed enhanced performance metrics as per official benchmarks.
 - **Read Replicas**:
   - Offload read queries from the writer DB instance
   - Can help alleviate performance degradation on the primary DB during peak load
   - Use a separate reader endpoint for your read queries
+  - Validated the use of reader endpoints to isolate read workloads.

 ### Amazon DynamoDB
 - **Key Features**: